 To get the most out of these types of charts, consider each family member and what will work best for them.
 While adults and older teens may be fine with a simple list of tasks, younger children may need more detail about what to do and when.
 Adjust the chart appropriately as your children get older or their schedule changes.
 Consider switching up everyone's chores to keep it interesting or turning chores into a game, such as a dancing competition while vacuuming or setting a timer to see who can sort the recycling out the fastest.
 Rewarding children for doing chores, whether with praise, a treat or pocket money, is a great motivator and shows your kids that there are benefits to a job well done.

 How to reward kids for finishing chores with GoHenry?

 GoHenry helps you manage chores and reward your kids for completing them.
 GoHenry's paid tasks let you set up tasks for your kids to complete and easily pay them once they're done.
-Once the task is ticked as done, simply release the money to their GoHenry prepaid debit card.
+Once the task is ticked as done, simply release the money to their GoHenry prepaid kids' debit card.
 What's more, they'll learn valuable financial skills through our in-app Money Missions bite-size lessons.

 Age appropriate chore list for kids